impactasaurus/app/CONTRIBUTING.md

 ## Communication

 Most communication should occur via github issues, this allows people from different timezones to contribute.
-For short, live discussions, there is a [gitter chat room](https://gitter.im/impactasaurus) available.
+For short, live discussions, please use github's discussion feature.

 ## Reporting Bugs